≡ Menu

 Employees.
 Pexels image.

-This article covers the employee numbers of Stellantis.
-Apart from the global numbers, we also look at the breakdown of employees by region and country.
-In addition, we also explore the company’s employee numbers before the merger of FCA with Peugeot S.A.
+In additions, we also look at the breakdown of Stellantis’s headcount by region and country.
+Besides, we also explore the company’s employee numbers before the merger of FCA with Peugeot S.A.
 Group.

 For your information, Stellantis operates on six reportable segments: five regional vehicle segments (North America, Enlarged Europe, Middle East & Africa, South America and China and India & Asia Pacific) and Maserati, the automaker’s global luxury brand segment.